 One of your responsibilities will be to improve patient outcomes.
 You will do that with every task you complete, with every decision you make regarding your patients, with every effort you put forth.
 Know today that you are more than capable of carrying out your responsibilities with excellence.
 Your patients will appreciate your attention to detail and your every consideration of their needs.
 You will have many other responsibilities but this will be your most important one.
 Each of you knows by now how important it is for you to accept responsibility for your duties and for your actions.
 I know that you all accept those responsibilities without question.

-I know from being your teacher that each of you is proud of the profession that you have chosen.
-I want to encourage you to find some way to celebrate your profession in some way every day.
-Being a nurse is not just being an assistant; it is a unique profession of its own that has its own set of requirements and necessary skills.
-The medical profession is more complicated than ever before and medical professions are on the rise.
+I know from working with you that each of you is proud of the profession that you have chosen.
+I want to encourage you to find some way to celebrate your profession every day.
+Nurses are a unique position unique in the medical profession with unique requirements and necessary skills depending on the type of nurse you choose to become.
 Today there are many different types of nurses, not just one.
-Many years ago the Bachelor of Science degree in nursing didn’t even exist.
-You could be an LPN or an RN and that was about it.
-Today there are these certifications as well as the BSN.
-There are also specialties in nursing positions today as well, offering today’s nurses many more opportunities for careers in medicine.
 Being a nurse is a vital position in medicine.
-Doctors depend on nurses to provide unique skills and talents.
-You knew that when you chose this career.
-That is part of why you chose nursing as a profession.
+Nurses have a wide scope of professional choices and are depended on by the patient, family members, and community.

 Today you stand on the threshold of the next season of your lives.
 Today you close the door on your college education but you do not close the door on learning.
 You understand that medicine is changing and improving every day.
-New drugs, new treatments and new procedures are developed every day.
+New drugs, new treatments and new procedures are developed daily.
 As nurses you will have to work hard to stay on top of all these changes.
 But, then, that is part of your DNA.
 You are as good as you are because you have a thirst and a desire to continue your learning so that you can always provide your patients with the highest level of care.
 This is what makes you great at your job.

-Today you are all standing still and ready for the next step.
+Today you are all still standing and ready for the next step.
 You have completed your studies, you have done your diligence and you are prepared for the next step in your career.
 I can tell from looking at you that you are anxious to take that next step.
 You are ready to take the next challenge.
 When you leave here today you will take that next step.
 You will meet the next challenge and the next.
-Know that we who have been your teachers are proud of you and stand with you.
+Know that we who have been your faculty are proud of you and stand with you.
 We are here for you if you ever need us as you move forward.

 Congratulations and Good Luck Graduates!